axpaul/SerialRealTime/README.md

 <h2>SerialRealTime : Class to create real-time writer serial on Qt using QThread technology</h2>

-*Apache License 2.0 with Commons Clause*
+*Apache License 2.0 with Commons Clause,*
 *Copyright 2023 Miailhe Paul, all rights reserved.*

 <p>To be able to control a measuring bench using the GRBL system, I wrote a serial class that allows to send commands to manage the movement.